vl09/bep-valentijn-leenaers/content/Theory.md

 In the time domain the disturbance appears as a repeated pattern of accelerations rather than a smooth sinusoid.
 A fast displacement stroke followed by a slower return produces a characteristic tick-back-tick sequence, sometimes with a double peak within one half-cycle when the internal valve and displacer motion are offset in time.

-Literature on dry cryostats reports a narrow-band mechanical component near $1.4\,\mathrm{Hz}$ from cryocooler operation, together with low-frequency harmonics[@maisonobe2018].
+Literature on dry cryostats reports a narrow-band mechanical component near $1.4 \mathrm{Hz}$ from cryocooler operation, together with low-frequency harmonics[@maisonobe2018].
 Wilkinson[@wilkinson2025] describes a related periodic ticking from helium-pump strokes in a pulse-tube system.
 The absolute drive frequency depends on the cooler motor speed and duty cycle.
 The important point for spectral interpretation is that the drive is narrow-band and periodic, so its signature is a fundamental plus harmonics rather than a flat broadband floor.
 Mass-spring isolation at the experimental platform is typically designed so that $f_0$ of the isolator avoids this line[@wilkinson2025].

 ## The ADXL354 accelerometer
 Low-frequency vibration measurements require an accelerometer with a stable bias, low noise density, and a flat response over the band of interest.
-The ADXL354 is a MEMS accelerometer with analog outputs and a typical sensitivity of $400\,\mathrm{mV/g}$ at the $\pm 2\,\mathrm{g}$ full-scale range[@adxl354_datasheet].
-Each output is ratiometric to the on-chip $1.8\,\mathrm{V}$ supply $\mathrm{V_{1P8ANA}}$, with a zero-$g$ bias nominally at $\mathrm{V_{1P8ANA}}/2$.
+The ADXL354 is a MEMS accelerometer with analog outputs and a typical sensitivity of $400 \mathrm{mV/g}$ at the $\pm 2 \mathrm{g}$ full-scale range[@adxl354_datasheet].
+Each output is ratiometric to the on-chip $1.8 \mathrm{V}$ supply $\mathrm{V_{1P8ANA}}$, with a zero-$g$ bias nominally at $\mathrm{V_{1P8ANA}}/2$.

 At rest, the sensor measures the local gravitational field.
-For an axis aligned with gravity, one orientation gives $+1\,\mathrm{g}$ and a $180^\circ$ rotation about that axis gives $-1\,\mathrm{g}$.
-The output voltages at the two plateaus therefore differ by a span equivalent to $2\,\mathrm{g}$.
-Dividing that span by $2\,\mathrm{g}$ yields a sensitivity in $\mathrm{V/g}$ that can be compared with the datasheet value without a separate reference accelerometer.
+For an axis aligned with gravity, one orientation gives $+1 \mathrm{g}$ and a $180^\circ$ rotation about that axis gives $-1 \mathrm{g}$.
+The output voltages at the two plateaus therefore differ by a span equivalent to $2 \mathrm{g}$.
+Dividing that span by $2 \mathrm{g}$ yields a sensitivity in $\mathrm{V/g}$ that can be compared with the datasheet value without a separate reference accelerometer.
 Because the outputs are ratiometric to $\mathrm{V_{1P8ANA}}$, the midpoint between the two plateaus estimates the zero-$g$ bias for that recording.

 The sensor does not respond uniformly at all frequencies.
 Analog Devices publishes measured transfer functions for each axis[@adxl354_datasheet], reproduced in [](#fig-adxl354-transfer).
 Each curve shows relative output in units of $g$ per $g$ of input acceleration as a function of frequency, including the effect of the on-chip anti-aliasing filter.
-Below roughly $1\,\mathrm{kHz}$ the response is flat near unity, so the nominal sensitivity applies across the low-frequency band of interest.
-Above this band an internal mechanical resonance appears near $2.5\,\mathrm{kHz}$ on all three axes.
+Below roughly $1 \mathrm{kHz}$ the response is flat near unity, so the nominal sensitivity applies across the low-frequency band of interest.
+Above this band an internal mechanical resonance appears near $2.5 \mathrm{kHz}$ on all three axes.
 The peak height is axis-dependent: the $x$- and $y$-channels show the largest gain, whereas the $z$-channel resonance is weaker.
 Peaks in measured spectra near this resonance may therefore reflect the sensor transfer function as much as the cryostat structure, and should be interpreted accordingly.

 ```{figure}
 :label: fig-adxl354-transfer